What to Expect During Your First Oncology Surgery Consultation

 Making the Most of Your Consultation

-Understanding the Role of the Oncology Surgeon
+Understanding the Oncology Surgeon's Role

-Questions to Ask Your Oncology Surgeon
+Questions to Ask Your Cancer Surgeon

 • What type of surgery do you recommend and why?